borntofrappe/the-nature-of-code/README.md

 - `Wrap around` has edge cells look at neighbors at the opposite end of the grid.
 The demo also includes `newGrid` to avoid creating a new collection with every update; the idea is to here update the state in the new collection and then pick up the value in the current set

-- `Object oriented` creates a dedicated entity for the cells, and changes the appearance of the simulation to highlight a newborn/just dead cell
+- `Object oriented` creates a dedicated entity for the cells, and changes the appearance of the simulation to highlight a newborn/just dead cell with a blue/red fill

 - `Probability` modifies the rules to change the state as a function of the available neighbors, but also with certain odds